Overview

 • Unclear whether this product is primarily used by, designed for, and marketed toward students in grades preK–12.

-• Unclear whether the company is designated as a school official.
+• Unclear whether this product designates the vendor as a school official.

 11.3: Parental Consent